-Hence, a penalty shot is over when the ball has come to a full stop after the first contact by the attacking robot, either in favor of the attacker if a goal has been scored, or in favor of the defending team if the goal keeper successfully blocked or if the ball just did not reach the goal line.
+A penalty shot is over when the ball has come to a full stop after the first contact by the attacking robot.
+The goal is in favor of the attacking team if a goal has been scored, or in favor of the defending team if the goal keeper successfully blocked the shot, if the ball did not reach the goal line, or if the ball leaves the field.

-The goal keeper is not allowed to touch a ball that is completely outside the penalty area, where the line is part of the penalty area.
-If the goal keeper touches the ball when the ball is completely outside the penalty area, then a goal will be awarded to the attacking team.
+The goal keeper is not allowed to leave the penalty area except to stand within its own goal.
+If the goal keeper violates this rule, then a goal will be awarded to the attacking team.
+Furthermore, the goal keeper is not allowed to touch a ball that is completely outside the penalty area, where the line is part of the penalty area.
+If the goal keeper violates this rule, then a goal will be awarded to the attacking team.